tmpstpdwn/Shwal/README.md

 ## Configuration

 - Current wallpaper path, Colorschemed templates generated are stored in `$HOME/cache/shwal`.
-- Additionaly executables can be run after a colorscheme is generated.
-How this can be done is explained inside the `Usage` section.
-- Config files should be stored in `$HOME/.config/shwal`.
-  The following are the contents of the this folder:
+- The following are the contents of the folder `$HOME/.config/shwal` :

   - ## `$HOME/.config/shwal/templates`
     A folder where templates can be stored.